10 Killer Kettlebell Exercises

 Dos

-Keep control throughout the exercise
+Keep control throughout the exercise.

-Engage the core muscles
+Engage the core muscles.

-Relax during the movement
+Relax during the movement.

-Ensure the arms are slightly bent throughout
+Ensure the arms are slightly bent throughout.

 Don’ts

-Killer Kettlebell Exercise #3: Goblet Squat
+Kettlebell exercises #3: Goblet Squat

-Muscles worked: primarily those of the quadriceps, the glutes and core stabilisers.
+Muscles worked: Primarily those of the quadriceps, the glutes and core stabilisers.
 But, if you hold the bell by the handle in the bottom-up position, your forearms, biceps and anterior deltoids will receive a ruddy good isometric thrashing as well.

-When performing this exercise there’s a couple of ways to hold the kettlebell.
 1) The thumbs are threaded through the handle and the hands are positioned such that it appears as though you are praying to Girevoy Gods.
 Personally I believe this to be the inferior position of the two as it engages fewer muscles.

-Teaching Points
+Teaching points

 Centre your mass over the KB.